-The life cycle of the Monarch Butterfly is nothing short of amazing.
-You may think that these brilliantly colored and oh-so-recognizable butterflies have a short life span, only 4 to 6 weeks, but the truth is that every fourth generation of Monarch Butterfly will migrate some 3,000 miles south to the warmth of Mexico and Southern California, living there for 6 to 9 months before migrating back north.
-But the winter of 2013-2014 saw the Monarch Butterfly colony numbers hit their lowest populations in recorded history!
+The life cycle of the monarch butterfly is nothing short of amazing.
+You may think that these brilliantly colored and oh-so-recognizable butterflies have a short life span, only 4 to 6 weeks, but the truth is that every fourth generation of monarch butterfly will migrate some 3,000 miles south to the warmth of Mexico and Southern California, living there for 6 to 9 months before migrating back north.
+But the numbers of monarch butterflies are on the decline.

 Why Should You Care?